Kevin the Kookaburra on the Fence ( written for Pat )

 By dinner time, everyone’s back in the dining hall, swapping stories like war veterans of the daily drama.
 Doris sums it up best:

-“At The Promenade, every day’s an adventure — we just do ours at a slightly lower speed.
+“At The Village Green, every day’s an adventure — we just do ours at a slightly lower speed.

 ……………………………………….